Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/symbology/graphics_overlay_dictionary_renderer_3D/README.md

             <li>Get the WKID and coordinates from the XML to create the graphic's geometry.</li>
         </ul>
     </li>
-    <li>The other attributes will describe the symbology for the graphic.</li>
+    <li>The other attributes such as "symbolentity" and "symbolset" will describe the symbology for the graphic.</li>
     <li>Create the graphic with the geometry and attributes and add it to the graphics overlay.</li>
 </ol>